data-forge/data-forge-js/README.md

 	var newDataFrame = dataFrame.set(10, newRow);

 Series and DataFrame are immutable, so the set operation does not modify in place, it returns a new Series or DataFrame.

-# Immutability and Chained Functions

-You may have noticed in previous examples that multiple functions have been chained.

-Data-Forge supports only [immutable](https://en.wikipedia.org/wiki/Immutable_object) operations.
-Each operation returns a new immutable data frame or column.
-No *in place* operations are supported (one of the things I found confusing about *Pandas*).

-This is why, in the following example, the final data frame is captured after all operations are applied:

-	var df = new dataForge.DataFrame(config).setIndex("Col3").dropSeries("Col3");

-Consider an alternate structure:

-	var df1 = new dataForge.DataFrame(config);
-	var df2 = df1.setIndex("Col3");
-	var df3 = df2.dropSeries("Col3");

-Here *df1*, *df2* and *df3* are separate data-frames with the results of the previous operations applied.
-These data-frames are all immutable and cannot be changed.
-Any function that transforms a data-frame returns a new and independent data frame.
-If you are not used to this sort of thing, it may require some getting used to!

 # Lazy Evaluation